-10. Curing Due-Diligence and Timely Filing Violations
+9. Curing Due-Diligence and Timely Filing Violations

-Compliance Requirement - A due-diligence violation occurs when a lender does not perform a requirement (See III.N.9, -Special Tests and Provisions - Timely Claim Filings by Lenders or Servicers") within the time frame specified.
-The time interval between collection activities is called a -gap".
-If the gap between collection activities exceeds that permitted a due diligence violation has occurred and the lender may incur penalties, including loss of insurance and reinsurance on the loan (34 CFR section 682.411 and 24 CFR section 16 P)

-34 CFR part 682, Appendix D).
+Compliance Requirement - A due-diligence violation occurs when a lender does not perform a requirement (See III.N.9, "Special Tests and Provisions - Timely Claim Filings by Lenders or Servicers") within the time frame specified.
+The time interval between collection activities is called a "gap."
+If the gap between collection activities exceeds that permitted a due diligence violation has occurred and the lender may incur penalties, including loss of insurance and reinsurance on the loan (34 CFR section 682.411 and 34 CFR part 682, Appendix D).